run-ai/docs/docs/Administrator/overview-administrator.md

 # Overview: Administrator Documentation

-Administrators setting up Run:AI and day to day monitoring and maintenance.
+The role of Administrators is to set up Run:AI and perform day to day monitoring and maintenance.

 As part of the Administrator documentation you will find: